by: Thomas Young

 Coordinate Web Marketing with the Sales Team

 Your sales team has a unique vantage point in understanding your website visitors.
 Web marketing efforts should be coordinated with the sales team.
 You will find some salespeople to be excellent web marketers.
 They do this by offering website design options, preparing online content, running social media programs and more.
-They should at least have input into web marketing efforts and regularly attend web marketing meetings.
+They should at least have input into strategic digital marketing efforts and regularly attend strategic digital marketing meetings.
 As prospecting becomes more difficult, more sales professionals will gravitate to online marketing as an important lead generation tactic.

 The Website as an Extension of the Sales Process